StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/view-a-knowledge-base-page.md

 # View a Knowledge Base Page

-This topic provides step-by-step instructions for viewing a [Knowledge Base](about-knowledge-base.md) page in TheHive.
+View a [Knowledge Base](about-knowledge-base.md) page in TheHive to access preserved knowledge and reference materials.

 <h2>Procedure</h2>